newrelic/terraform-provider-newrelic/website/docs/r/cloud_gcp_link_account.html.markdown

 In the GCP project IAM & admin, the service account must have the Project Viewer role and the Service Usage Consumer role or, alternatively, a custom role.

-Follow the [steps outlined here](https://docs.newrelic.com/docs/infrastructure/google-cloud-platform-integrations/get-started/connect-google-cloud-platform-services-new-relic) to set up a metric stream.
+Follow the [steps outlined here](https://docs.newrelic.com/docs/infrastructure/google-cloud-platform-integrations/get-started/connect-google-cloud-platform-services-new-relic) to set up the integration.

 ## Example Usage